 There are currently no licensing or registration requirements for counsellors.

-Most employers will require candidates to hold membership or professional recognition with the relevant industry bodies.
-The Counselling Association of South Australia (CASA) can provide professional guidance to meet local industry needs.
+Most employers will require candidates to hold membership or professional recognition with relevant industry bodies.
+The Australian Counselling Association and the South Australian Branch of the Psychotherapy and Counselling Federation of Australia can provide professional guidance to meet local industry needs.

 Recognition of qualifications obtained outside Australia

 If you have overseas gained qualifications and or experience as a counsellor there are options for you to gain recognition to meet the industry requirements and standards.

 - You may be able to have your skills assessed to the minimum education level required by industry through a registered training provider authorised to deliver the relevant course.
 To find more information about the current courses available and training providers – search find a training course.

 - Apply for recognition and membership through the industry bodies – Counselling Association of South Australia or the Australian Counselling Association.